Minneapolis-St. Paul Tap Room Directory

-Details: Housed in a prefabricated, corrugated-metal grain bin north of the University Corridor, Bang Brewing is committed to brewing only 100% organic beers with as-local-as-possible ingredients.
+Details: Housed in a corrugated metal grain bin north of the University Corridor, Bang Brewing is committed to brewing only 100% organic beers with as-local-as-possible ingredients.
 With its off-the-beaten path location, unique space, thoughtful product and overall ethos, they have admirably transformed a sliver of forgotten industrial wasteland into a bright, warm, and promising organic brewery.

 Dangerous Man Brewing